bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	[picture of it installed]

-5. Install the XT90 to bullet connector adaptor to the battery power wire.
+5. Install the XT90 to bullet connector adapter to the battery power wire.

-	[picture of the adaptor installed]
+	[picture of the adapter installed]

 ## Thruster and Lumen Cable Management